What is a Bridge Loan? Everything You Need to Know

 - Debt-to-income (DTI) ratio: Divide total monthly debt payments by gross monthly revenue

-A good example is if Big Time Corporation is trying to secure a bridge loan to purchase a smaller company for $100 million.
+A good example is if a large company is trying to secure a bridge loan to purchase a smaller company for $100 million.
 They can only produce $20 million so they go to a lender for $80 million.

 The lender is okay with this amount because the business has current equity of 20% and the LTV is 80%.